-Those input files need to have been written with a XStreamSolutionFileIO instance, not just any XStream instance, because the XStreamSolutionFileIO uses a customized XStream instance.
+Those input files need to have been written with the same SolutionFileIO class that uses or extends the XStreamSolutionFileIO, not just any XStream instance, because the XStreamSolutionFileIO uses a customized XStream instance.

 The inputSolutionFile needs to come from a trusted source: if it contains malicious data, it can be exploited.
 The XStreamSolutionFileIO disables the XStream security framework, so it just works out of the box.